-Clearly the world is not a stage is some cosmic play.
+Clearly, the world is not a stage.
 People are not actors.
-But the picture allows the reader to see the similarities and start contemplating the meaning of people in the big picture of life.
+This illustrations allows the reader to see the similarities and start contemplating the meaning of people in the big picture of life.

 Other Examples of Metaphors

-Today most of us don’t study Shakespeare outside of literature studies, so how would metaphors work into our day-to-day writing and speech?
+Today most of us don’t read Shakespeare outside of literature studies, so how would metaphors work into our day-to-day writing and speech?
 Here are some examples: